nasa-jpl/autoRIFT/README.md

 * The "autorift" object has the following four outputs:

        ------------------output------------------
-       Dx:                  estimated displacement in x-coordinate
+       Dx:                  estimated displacement in x-direction
-       Dy:                  estimated displacement in y-coordinate
+       Dy:                  estimated displacement in y-direction
        InterpMask:          light interpolation mask
-       ChipSizeX:           iteratively progressive chip size used (x-direction; different chip sizes allowed for x and y)
+       ChipSizeX:           iteratively progressive chip size used in x-direction (different chip sizes allowed for x and y)

 * The "autorift" object has many parameters that can be flexibly tweaked by the users for their own purpose (listed below; can also be obtained by referring to "geoAutorift/autorift/Autorift.py"):